nasrimhdn/MERN-chatApp/README.md

-chat App using React and Firebase
+Chat App using React and Firebase

-we can make signUp and signIn
+SignUp and SignIn

-search for any user in the database
+Search for any user in the database

-can send text , image and these operations are realtime
+Can send text , image and these operations are realtime

 ![screenShot-1](https://github.com/nasrimhdn/mern-appChat/blob/main/read%20me/Screenshot%202023-08-22%20at%2010.59.44%20AM.png)
 ![screenShot-1](https://github.com/nasrimhdn/mern-appChat/blob/main/read%20me/Screenshot%202023-08-22%20at%2011.00.10%20AM.png)